 The Corkie will stick to a diet of grains, cereals, and dry dog food to get its needed nutrition.

 It will enjoy sliced meat from time to time, but it’s important not to be excessive due to its sensitivity to weight gain.

 How Much Exercise Does the Corkie Need?

 Try to take the Corkie out for the occasional walk along the beach or on a trail.
-It will also love going around the neighborhood and meeting other dogs.
+It will also love going around the neighbourhood and meeting other dogs.

 It is recommended that you stick to inside activities opposed to fetching in the park, as the Corkie should stay on a leash, just in case it tries to chase any smaller pets.

 Corkie Health and Conditions

 3 Important Training Tips

 - It is fairly easy to train a Corkie since this dog is very loving and as such, it is quick to please its owners.